Sheweny/website/docs/guide/managers/commands.md

 # Commands manager

-Set up an application commands handler to load and register interactions.
+Set up an application commands manager to load and register interactions.

 ## Setup in client

-When setting up the client, it is possible to set the handler as a parameter :
+When setting up the client, it is possible to set the manager as a parameter :

 :::: code-group
 ::: code-group-item JS CommonJS